montyanderson/gcses/chemistry.md

 * Find out the number of protons for the atom
 * Assume the same amount of neutrons as neutrons for a neutral atom
 * Arrange the electrons in layers, slowly filling them up

+## Chapter 3

+## Covalent Bonds

+A covalent bond is where two atoms share a pair of electrons.

+## Ionic (electrovalent) Bonds

+An ionic bond is where two atoms share a single electron, and one of the atoms pulls the electron very close to itself, and becomes negatively charged.
+The atom loosing the electron becomes positively charged.

+* A positive ion is called a **cation**.
+* A negative ion is called an **anion**.